1938 Duquesne Dukes football team

 The 1938 Duquesne Dukes football team was an American football team that represented Duquesne University as an independent during the 1938 college football season.
-In its third and final season under head coach John "Clipper" Smith, Duquesne compiled a 4–6 record and was outscored by a total of 114 to 96.
+In its third and final season under head coach Clipper Smith, Duquesne compiled a 4–6 record and was outscored by a total of 114 to 96.
 The team played its home games at Forbes Field in Pittsburgh.